 This visually appears as waves and other irregular patterns formed on the surface of the print ruining its smooth finish.

-Vibration of the printer caused by the motor is one of the problems that 3d printer manufacturers put in a lot of effort to solve.
+Vibration of the printer caused by the motor is one of the problems that 3D printer manufacturers put in great effort to solve.